Prediabetes information and (FAQs)

 Is Prediabetes Linked to Heart Disease?

-Yes, Borderline Diabetes is closely associated with an increased risk of heart disease and cardiovascular complications.
+Yes, Borderline Diabetes is inextricably linked with an increased risk of heart disease and cardiovascular complications.
 Elevated blood sugar levels can damage blood vessels and contribute to the development of atherosclerosis.
 In this condition, plaque builds up inside the arteries, increasing the risk of heart attacks and strokes.

 How Can I Prevent Prediabetes from Progressing to Diabetes?